 - By retaining their own file of course completion certificates for at least four years and providing them to the Commission upon request

 - Licensees do not send certificates to the Division of Real Estate unless requested

-- The acts of renewing, reactivating or reinstating an active licensee attests to the student having complied with the continuing education requirements
+- The acts of renewing, reactivating or reinstating an active licensee attest to the student having complied with the continuing education requirements

-- Continuing education course providers must provide course completion certification to students showing:
+- Continuing education course providers must provide course completion certificates to students showing:

 - Provider Information: name, address and authorized signature.